NewtonGaliza/Simple-MD5-ExampleII/README.md

-Receive a file and, create a file with a md5.
+Receive a file and, create another file with a md5.